 The proposed route modification B-IA3 would continue to use the west-east section of the 2020 Selected Route through the Refuge and would provide a more direct route connecting the adjacent private land south of the Refuge boundary to the existing USACE Easement for Electric Power or Communication Facility (DACW25-2-20-4030) (see Figure 11).
 Proposed route modification B-IA3 would reduce the impact to the Refuge by reducing the footprint of the transmission line impacts by approximately 9.9 acres.
 This route modification would remove the C-HC Project from 14.3 acres of private land and 9.9 acres of Refuge land, and would instead cross 6.78 acres of private land and an additional 0.15 acre of Refuge land not previously analyzed in the FEIS.
-Route modification B-IA3 would eliminate the need for three transmission line structures in the Refuge and three outside of the Refuge that had been previously approved as part of the 2020 Selected Route, for a total reduction of six previously approved structures.
+Route modification B-IA3 would eliminate the need for three transmission line structures in the Refuge and three outside of the Refuge that had been previously approved as part of the 2020 Selected Route, for a total reduction of six previously approved structures.1 In total, this route modification would result in 11 transmission structures being located on lands within or exchanged from (formerly within) the Refuge, which is a reduction from the 14 transmission structures that would be located within the Refuge under the 2020 Selected Route; all 11 of these structures were studies as part of the FEIS.
+Route modification B-IA3 would also result in the removal of 30 transmission structures from the Utilities' existing transmission ROW within the Refuge, resulting in a net reduction of 19 transmission structures in the Refuge.

-This draft SEA analyzes the impacts of the entire B-IA3 route modification, which totals 26.7 acres (6.8 acres on private land and 19.84 acres within the Refuge).
+This final SEA analyzes the impacts of the entire B-IA3 route modification, which totals 26.7 acres (6.8 acres on private land and 19.84 acres within the Refuge).
 All but 0.15 acre of the C-HC Project footprint within the Refuge was previously analyzed in the FEIS and ROD as Segment B-IA2 (see Figure 11) (RUS et al. 2020:20).
 However, the previously analyzed segment for crossing the Refuge was for a proposed ROW easement.
-Since this draft SEA is considering a proposed land exchange of the same area, the total 19.84 acres of USFWS fee-title land associated with proposed route modification B-IA3 is analyzed in this draft SEA (Table 6).
+Since this final SEA is considering a proposed land exchange of the same area,

-&lt;sup>1 The proposal described in the Utilities' application for an amended ROW, as incorporated in the EA dated June 24, 2021, also proposed removing structure #73 in the Refuge.
+1 The proposal described in the Utilities' application for an amended ROW, as incorporated in the EA dated June 24, 2021, also proposed removing structure #73 in the Refuge.
 However, the Utilities have decided to keep structure #73 as part of this Proposed Action to ensure that no part of the transmission line in or adjacent to the Refuge would exceed 200 feet above ground level and require marking in accordance with Federal Aviation Administration standards.